 The Jack the Ripper 1888 historical resource site is written and maintained by London author, historian, broadcaster and tour guide Richard Jones.

-Richard has written two highly acclaimed books on the Jack the Ripper murders Uncovering Jack the Ripper's London and Jack the Ripper:- The Casebook.
+Richard has written two books on the Jack the Ripper murders Uncovering Jack the Ripper's London and Jack the Ripper:- The Casebook.

 In addition he has appeared as an expert interviewee on many documentaries about the case, including the History Channel's History's Mysteries:- Jack the Ripper and, in 2012 on Channel 5's Jack the Ripper The Definitive Story.